 Freekeh is an ancient grain that is roasted over an open fire to give it a nutty flavour, it is great alternative to your more traditional grains.
 Baking it with stock and Chermoula creates a fluffy, citrus flavoured that makes a great mid-week supper.

-After cutting the vegetables, place in a bowl, season well with salt and pepper, then add 1 tbsp of sunflower or olive oil and toss to coat.
-Set aside till ready to use.
+After cutting the vegetables, place in a bowl, season well with salt and pepper, then add 1 tbsp of olive oil and toss to coat.
+Set aside until ready to use.

 Heat an oven to 180C.
 Place a medium frying pan on a medium heat and when hot, add 2 tbsp sunflower/olive oil, followed by the garlic and ginger.
 Cook gently for a 2 -3 minutes, making sure it doesn’t colour, then add the Chermoula and tomato paste and continue to a further 2-3 minutes.
 Add the Freekeh, season with salt and pepper then stir well to coat.
 Pour into a medium sized baking dish or tray (approx. 25cm x 35cm).
 Add the water and stock cubes to the pan, bring to the boil, allow the stock cube to dissolve then pour over the Freekeh.